Tornadoes of 1949: March 30

 Four early morning tornadoes caused major damage and casualties in Oklahoma and Kansas.
 First, a destructive F4 tornado struck Canton, Oklahoma killing four people, injuring 31 and causing $250,000 in damage in the town.
 The same tornado tore apart many farms in rural areas and killed a boy while he slept in his home east of Longdale.
 After the tornado lifted, another tornado, estimated at F3 intensity, touched down and caused mostly minor damage as it moved northeastward before intensifying and slamming the town of Blackwell.
-100 homes were damaged, 13 more were destroyed, an elementary school was completely leveled, and a seven people were injured.
+100 homes were damaged, 13 more were destroyed, an elementary school was completely leveled, and seven people were injured.
 Northwest of this tornado, an F2 tornado touched down and moved through Grant County, destroying six farms and obliterating a school.
 Another F3 tornado from the original storm touched down in Cowley County, Kansas, hitting five farms and destroying one home.
 Overall, the outbreak killed four and injured at least 31.
 That afternoon, an F2 tornado moved through Kemper, Illinois and passed west of Chesterfield, causing roof damage to five buildings in town.
 Buildings were destroyed on five farms.

 April

-April 30
+April 30–May 1

-An outbreak of at least 15 estimated significant tornadoes struck Texas and Oklahoma.
+An outbreak of at least 24 estimated significant tornadoes mostly struck Texas and Oklahoma.
 An estimated F3 tornado touched down east of Stella, Oklahoma and moved northeast to just east of Meeker, killing three.
 Another estimated F3 tornado touched down west of Oberlin and tore a nearly 30 mi path to just east of Antlers, killing one.
 Across the border in Texas, an estimated F3 tornado touched down west of Hudsonville and was on the ground for 10.3 mi as it moved northeast, passing north of Dotson, killing three.
 An estimated F4 tornado also moved through Norman, Oklahoma, injuring 48.
 An estimated F2 tornado killed one person west of Sawyer.
 The outbreak resulted in eight fatalities and at least 86 injuries.

 May

 May 6

 Two tornadoes caused major damage in New Mexico and Texas.
 An estimated F3 tornado touched down in New Mexico and moved into Texas, leveling two homes near Bledsoe, Texas.
 An estimated F4 tornado caused major damage in Sundown, Texas.
-14 homes were badly damaged with two being swept away and a car and a truck were thrown considerable distances.
+Fourteen homes were badly damaged with two being swept away and a car and a truck were thrown considerable distances.
 A church and parsonage were also leveled, causing two fatalities.